masternodeh/0-docs/docs/relay/relaylaunch.md

 Which proportions of the bridge fees will be allocated to which part, still to be disclosed by the team.

+### Benefits of the RELAY token

+Being the main token pair on all chains, the RELAY token will be central to the model.
+RELAY token holders will own a token that solves all of the shortcomings of the former ZERO token.
+Sell pressure will be almost completely eliminated with no RELAY emissions after the first few weeks.
+In fact, constant buy pressure is created with ongoing buy back/burn, and the need to hold RELAY to earn LP rewards (from tthe bridge fees).

+In short, a non emitting/deflationary token, that also earns valuable gas tokens, and also comes with other added benefits.
+Not many other tokens come with this utility built in.
+More partnerships leads to more transaction leads to more token buyback/burn and more LP rewards.

+* Partner DApps benefit
+* Regular users benefit
+* Arbitrageurs benefit
+* Token holders benefit

 ### Doxxing of the bridge relayers
 [Check this faq](../faq/faq028.md)